 Text Files

-The following is an example JSON file for uploading text files to Encord.
+The following are example JSON files for uploading text files to Encord.

 {